Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

+[gslib2.0: Geostatistical Software Library](https://github.com/exepulveda/gslib2.0): aims to create a modern version of the original GSLIB source code, by exepulveda

 [libdierckx](https://github.com/DaanVanVugt/libdierckx): collection of FORTRAN programs for curve and surface fitting with splines and tensor product splines.
 Features included are automatic knot selection, error smoothing and data reduction.

 [MCMC f90 library](https://github.com/mjlaine/mcmcf90): do Markov chain Monte Carlo simulation from a posterior distribution of unknown model parameters defined by a likelihood function and prior, by mjlaine